patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 ### Legacy selectable cards

 The following example shows a legacy implementation of selectable cards.
-This example uses the `isSelectable` property instead of `isSelectableRaised`, which is the current recommendation for implementation. `isSelectable` applies selectable styling, but does not apply raised styling on hover and selection the way that `isSelectableRaised` does.
+This example uses the `isSelectable` property instead of `isSelectableRaised`, which is the current recommendation for implementation. `isSelectable` applies selectable styling, but does not apply raised styling on hover and selection as `isSelectableRaised` does.

 ```ts file='./CardLegacySelectable.tsx'
 ```